Snails as food: Cleaning

-Before using it in the kitchen, the snails must be previously cleaned to remove impurities.
-The cleaning process (called purgado in Spanish) consists of leaving them alive for several days without eating or only eating flour.
+Before use in the kitchen, snails must be cleaned to remove impurities.
+The cleaning process (called purgado in Spanish) consists of leaving them alive for several days without eating, or only eating flour.
 The flour method is a homemade resource to clean the animal's digestive tract.
-Formerly in Spain, the snails were hung from mesh bags from which they could not escape.
-The snail chef Morell i Bitrià (1999) recommends not giving them anything to eat for at least eight days (although ideally ten or twelve) and then washing them well.
+Formerly in Spain, snails were hung from mesh bags from which they could not escape.
+Snail chef Morell i Bitrià (1999) recommends not giving them anything to eat for at least eight days (ideally ten or twelve) and then washing them well.
 Snails that die during the purging process should be disposed of.

 Preparation

-The slime should be removed with as many washes of water as possible, with a colander under running water or in a saucepan.
-Again they are washed, but this time with salt water.
-The salt also helps cut through the slime.
-After being cleaned and washed several times, they are transferred to a pot with cold water and salt, and when they come out of their shell, the heat is raised to the maximum, and they are cooked for approximately a quarter of an hour.
-After this, they are served in the chosen stew, sauce, or recipe.
-This intermediate action is popularly known as engañar ("cheating") the snail in Spain, since when they notice a certain heat, they come out of their shell, and, once outside, the flame is raised so that they die at that moment.
+Snail slime should be removed with as many washes of water as possible, in a colander under running water or in a saucepan.
+Again they are washed, this time with salt water, which helps cut through the slime.
+After being cleaned and washed several times, they are transferred to a pot with cold water and salt, when they emerge from their shells the heat is raised to the maximum, and they are cooked for approximately a quarter of an hour.
+After this, they are served in the chosen stew, sauce, or other recipe.
+This intermediate action is popularly known as "cheating" (engañar) the snail in Spain, as they come out of their shells once the water heats up, and when they're outside the flame is increased further to rapidly heat the water and kill the snails.

 Consumption

-In bars where snails are offered as a tapa, it is common for it to be served with toothpicks, as this is the typical rustic utensil for eating snails.
-The ration for a common person ranges between 25 and 30 snails.
+In bars where snails are offered as a tapa, it is common for them to be served with toothpicks, as this is the typical rustic utensil for eating snails.
+A serving commonly ranges between 25 and 30 snails.
 In haute cuisine-style catering, snails are consumed by grasping the shell with a pince à escargot and extracting the snail with a fork called fourchette à escargot.

 On a culinary level, they can be cooked in many ways: stews, baked, a la gormanta, a la brutesque.
-In the cuisine of Lleida, it is an ingredient in many traditional dishes, in many cases mixing it with other meats: snails with pig's feet, with rabbit, with chicken, with lobsters and prawns, etc.
+In the cuisine of Lleida, they are an ingredient in many traditional dishes, in many cases mixed with other meats such as pig's feet, rabbit, chicken, lobsters and prawns, etc.

 By region

 African Guinea

-In Cameroon, Ghana, Nigeria, and other countries in the area, they are used to eating the African variants of snail, which are larger.
-Typical of Equatorial Guinea is a giant sea snail called bilolá (Persististrombus latus), which is eaten stewed or sautéed, which in Cape Verde is known as búzio cabra, and it is grilled on skewers.
+People in Cameroon, Ghana, Nigeria, and other countries in the area are used to eating African varieties of snail, which are larger.
+Typical of Equatorial Guinea is a giant sea snail called bilolá (Persististrombus latus), eaten stewed or sautéed, which in Cape Verde is known as búzio cabra, and is grilled on skewers.
+It is also known as Igbin amongst the Yoruba of western Nigeria.